apache/whimsy/DEPLOYMENT.md

    * if the syslog contains a message of the form:
      'Sep 24 13:09:07 whimsy-vm6 ruby[3435205]:   what():  Encryption not available on this event-machine'
-     then it will be necessary to re-install the gem eventmachine
+     then it will be necessary to re-install the gem eventmachine If the service still does not start, try stopping and starting it:
+     `sudo systemctl stop/start board-agenda-websocket.service`

  * Update the following cron scripts under https://svn.apache.org/repos/infra/infrastructure/apmail/trunk/bin:
      * listmodsubs.sh - add the new host